jrochafonso/jrochafonso/readme.md

+## hello 👽
+welcome to my GitHub!

-hi 👽 i’m a graduated jazz musician who's also becoming a developer
+i'm a jazz musician with a passion for technology, coding and web development</p>
+since i've decided to expand my horizons and venture into the world of programming, i've learned:</p>
-👾 i've learned c, javascript, react.js, next.js, node.js, redux, css, html and sql
+c, javascript, typescript, react.js, next.js, redux, node.js, css, html and sql 👾
-🤖 also, feel free to listen to my music https://linktr.ee/musicadojoao
+also 🤖 feel free to listen to my music https://linktr.ee/musicadojoao

 <!---
 jrochafonso/jrochafonso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.